-Pathways to Sustainability
+Pathways to Sustainable Development

 Time spent outdoors, physically active, and engaged in unstructured play is perhaps the best possible prescription to ensure a lifetime of good health.
 Identify and establish strategies that engage the entire school community in opportunities to unplug and engage in outdoor experiences and adventures.

 Eliminating toxic and hazardous materials, while maximizing elements that promote health, will improve the learning environment for students and staff.
 Raise awareness and collaborate with building and district staff on strategies to improve upon current methods used to maintain the inside and outside of the school.

 Research has demonstrated that in all discipline areas, students who are given the opportunity to directly engage in outdoor education and experiential learning have been able to significantly increase their capacity for learning.

 Improve food education and nutrition opportunities at school